We found 4 internists who accept Blue Cross Blue Shield Catastrophic HMO near Kyle, TX.

 Clinical interests: Hypertension, Diabetes, High Cholesterol, Medication Management

-Dr. Aleksandra Vidacic works as an internist in Kyle, TX, San Angelo, TX, and San Antonio, TX.
-Dr. Vidacic is an in-network provider for Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, Blue Cross Blue Shield Gold, and more.
+Dr. Aleksandra Vidacic works as an internist.
 She is a graduate of the University of Belgrade School of Medicine.
-She is affiliated with Austin Regional Clinic (ARC) - Adult Inpatient Medical Services (AIMS) and Seton Healthcare Family.
+She is in-network for Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, Blue Cross Blue Shield Gold, and more.
+Dr. Vidacic is professionally affiliated with Austin Regional Clinic (ARC) - Adult Inpatient Medical Services (AIMS) and Seton Healthcare Family.

 Dr. Flora Edison is a physician who specializes in general internal medicine.
-Dr. Edison is in-network for several insurance carriers, including Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold.
-She graduated from J.J.M.
+Dr. Edison attended medical school at J.J.M.
 Medical College.
+She honors Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold, as well as other insurance carriers.

 Conditions / Treatments